 This true HEPA tower uses four stages of filtration, long-life filters and zero ozone to remove both fine and large particles and pollutants.
 Amazon

-Thanks to automatic air-quality detection, when any type of smoke is present, the unit will kick up to turbo—an easy pick for the best air purifier for smoke.
-It also means the opposite: When no irritants are present, the device goes into energy-saving mode.
+Thanks to automatic air-quality detection, when any type of smoke is present, the unit will kick up to turbo.
+This is an easy pick for the best air purifier for smoke.
+When no irritants are present, the device goes into energy-saving mode.
 A CADR rate of 347 (out of 450) makes it especially effective against smoke.

 Cheap air purifiers: What you get for under $90